 In French woods, rivals take aim at senator's WWI research

 Sergeant York Pennsylvania LawmakerThe statue of World War I hero Sgt.
 Alvin C. York stands on the grounds of the Tennessee State Capitol Tuesday, March 16, 2021, in Nashville, Tenn.
-The claim in Pennsylvania state Sen. Doug Mastriano's 2014 book about York, that a 1918 U.S. Army Signal Corps photo was mislabeled and actually shows York with three German officers he captured, has been disputed by rival researchers.
+The claim in Pennsylvania state Sen. Doug Mastriano's 2014 book about York, that a 1918 U.S. Army's signal corps photo was mislabeled and actually shows York with three German officers he captured, has been disputed by rival researchers.
 (AP Photo/Mark Humphrey)

 - Oops!Something went wrong.Please try again later.